JTrimmer2001/Colour-Gradient-Calculator/README.md

 Third should be the outer galaxy, ie outer half of the disk.
 Average over this area determines the outer colour

 With inner and outer colour determined, a result should be developed with a difference

+ALSO WORTH NOTING THE CODE CURRENTLY CONTAINS A FILE REQUEST FOR IMAGES STORED LOCALLY ON LAPTOP, WILL NEED CHANGING

+TODO: Figure out way of defining extent of a source
+      Figure out way of comparing two files (3D array? seperate variables?)